Data-Driven Librarianship in Corrections: Webinar Series

 Dr. Jane Garner will present the details and findings of a recent doctoral study that focused on the experiences of using libraries in prisons from the prisoner perspective.
 Her presentation will explain the reasons why this study was undertaken, the research methodology and methods, and the major findings.
 The study found that libraries in prisons can have a positive influence on prisoner education, behavior management, and personal transformations as well as support positive links to communities and families outside prison.
 The study provides ample evidence of the positive experiences offered by prison libraries.
 Dr. Garner will discuss the importance of data-driven studies, such as her own in examining and understanding the role of libraries in prisons.
 Her study demonstrates that prison libraries have the potential to contribute positively to offender outcomes, both during their time in prison, and in their lives upon release, and that these benefits can flow on to the families of prisoners and to the broader community.

 Dr Jane Garner is an academic working at RMIT University, Melbourne, Australia, teaching in their Information Management Masters Program.
 Her research interests include the role of libraries in prisons and the experience of using these libraries, and the use of technology in prisoner education.
-Her PhD thesis was titled “Experiencing the use of Australian prison libraries: a phenomenological study.”
+Her PhD thesis was titled “Experiencing the use of Australian prison libraries: a phenomenological study(link is external).”
 The thesis explores how Australian prisoners experience the use of their libraries and highlights the important and unique role libraries can play in the lives of prisoners.
 In addition, her research interests focus on the role of information technology in delivering education and information to disadvantaged and remote communities.
 A further research interest explores the contribution libraries can play in developing social capital in communities.

 This Session took place on August 23, 2018 starting at 11am EST.